dhootha/docker-demos/README.md

 # docker-demos

-Simple to complex Docker demo's each packaged as Docker containers.
+A set of Docker demo's each packaged as Docker containers.

+Checkout the root of each directory for details.